 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been checked by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Shut all doors in affected areas to localize smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to restrict smoke odors as much as possible.

-- Food Items: Do not consume food items exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or canned items that have been exposed to excessive heat.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Relocate any pets to a clean environment until your house has been cleaned and restored.
+- Pets: Transport any pets to a clean environment until your house has been fully cleaned and restored.

 - Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.